andreasdiehl/ai-context/README.md

-# AI Context Hub
+# AI Context Hub 🧠

-A centralized, versioned repository for official documentation, designed to provide "Source of Truth" context for AI coding assistants like Antigravity.
+A centralized, versioned repository for official documentation, designed to provide "Source of Truth" context for AI coding assistants (like Gemini/Antigravity).

+## ❓ Why?
+(The Problem)

+AI Agents often struggle with:

+- **Outdated Knowledge:** Training data cuts off (e.g., knows Tailwind v3, but not v4).
+- **Context Mixing:** Confusing syntax between library versions.
+- **Hallucinations:** Inventing APIs that don't exist.

+**The Solution:**
+By feeding the _actual, official documentation source files_ directly into the AI's context window, we ensure zero-latency access to the ground truth.
+This "Hub" lets you download it once and link it everywhere, keeping your projects lean and your AI smart.

+---

 ## 🚀 Usage (For Developers)